brendonky18/Honors-Thesis.CTFs/README.md

 ## Setup Instructions
 ### Requirements
-To run this, you must have `docker`, and `docker-compose` installed.
+To run this, you must have `docker`, and `docker-compose` installed. `docker-compose` must be at least version 1.28, as of this writing, 1.25 is the version installed through `apt-get docker-compose`, you can install a more recent version by using `pip install docker-compose` instead, please note that you must first uninstall any other versions you have before installing the newer version.
 You must also have a network called `nw0` with the subnet 172.20.30.0/24.
 You can create the network with the following command:

     docker network create nw0 --subnet 172.20.30.0/24